-Exercise increased caution in Ecuador due to crime and civil unrest.
+Exercise increased caution in Ecuador due to civil unrest, crime, and kidnapping.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 If you decide to travel to Ecuador:

 Guayaquil, south of Portete de Tarquí Avenue, due to crime.

 The cities of Huaquillas and Arenillas in the Province of El Oro, due to crime.

 The cities of Quevedo, Quinsaloma, and Pueblo Viejo in the province of Los Rios, due to crime.

 Esmeraldas city and all areas north of Esmeraldas city in Esmeraldas province, due to crime.